Current News from the Harrisonville Building Division:

 Building permitting and inspection ensures that all construction undertaken within the city complies with established minimum construction standards.
 Such oversight maintains public safety standards within our buildings and keeps property values high.
 Building Division personnel will review construction plans, issue all applicable permits, and conduct building inspections before approving and issuing certificates of occupancy.
 Building Division Documents

-Sign regulation helps to maintain and enhance the city's aesthetic environment and our ability to attract sources of economic development and growth.
+Sign regulation helps to maintain and enhance the City's aesthetic environment and our ability to attract sources of economic development and growth.
 It also provides for a desirable and attractive living environment through harmonious signage.
-View an informational bulletin regarding the revised sign ordinance (PDF).

 Property Maintenance Ordinances

 Property maintenance ordinances ensures that buildings and properties within the city are properly maintained.
 Those with an appearance which has a blighting effect on a neighborhood are required to be repaired and restored to good condition.

 As of May 9, 2017, permit applications and fee payments will no longer be processed over the phone.
 Permits can still be applied for online.
 All permit fees will need to be paid for at City Hall at the time of permit pick up.